A Canadian Serves the Union

 During his time in Washington, Abbott not only served the hospital and its patients, but he participated in many social and abolitionist events in the city including breaking the color barrier by attending a White House levee with Augusta and meeting President Abraham Lincoln.
 His friendship with Elizabeth Keckly, seamstress and confidante of First Lady Mary Lincoln made for an interesting and intriguing life in the city.

 Learn more about Anderson R. Abbott in Without Concealment, Without Compromise: The Courageous Lives of Black Civil War Surgeons, available June 2023.
 Pre-order today at Southern Illinois University Press and use SIUP20 for a 20% discount.
+Also available for pre-order at Amazon and Barnes & Noble.

 © Jill L. Newmark 2022